NetSuite

 • Well-understood as it has been around for a while.

-• Superior handling of circular dependencies, conflicts, list entry IDs, etc. than SDF
+• Better handling of circular dependencies, conflicts, list entry IDs, etc. than SDF

 Cons: